 “Our research revealed that young, ocean-going turtles were more likely to eat plastic than their older, coastal-dwelling relatives,” lead author Qamar Schuyler wrote in a press release.

 It’s always unsettling to see animals die from such a preventable cause, but given that some types of turtles are endangered this situation is even more alarming.

 Two Fronts to Fight the Battle Against Plastic Litter

-In order to help save sea turtles, and all marine animals for that matter, there are a couple measures that need to be taken.
+In order to help save sea turtles, and all marine animals for that matter, there are a couple of measures that need to be taken.
 Cleaning up litter is key whether through organized cleanups or just picking up trash you see on the sidewalk.
-Prevention is also a big step toward a cleaner habitat for marine animals – measures like increased efforts to discourage litter and encourage recycling, utilizing alternate biodegradable materials to plastic and reducing plastic use altogether can lead to cleaner oceans.
+Prevention is also a big step toward a cleaner habitat for marine animals – measures like increased efforts to discourage litter and encourage recycling, utilizing alternate biodegradable materials to plastic, and reducing plastic use altogether can lead to cleaner oceans.

 Businesses Can Lead the Way in Prevention

 Businesses can lead consumers down a more sustainable path to protect our wildlife by switching to reusable bags for their retail and marketing needs.
 We here at Factory Direct have been helping businesses make the switch to reusable bags and we are here to help your business too.
-Please take a look at all we have to offer, fill out a product quote request or contact us via phone or email.
+Please take a look at all we have to offer, fill out a product quote request, or contact us via phone or email.